mtrautwein/JungleVersus/README.md

 # JungleVersus
-A 2 players versus game made using LUA/Löve2d and a local network architecture (client/server)
+A 2 players versus game made using LUA/Löve2d and a local network architecture (client/server through UDP)